Short assured tenants

 - send you a 'notice of proceedings'

-- tell the sheriff court they want to evict you
+- tell the First-Tier Tribunal Housing and Property Chamber (the Tribunal) they want to evict you

 If your tenancy hasn't run out but your landlord has certain grounds to evict you, they don't have to send you a notice to quit – they can just go straight to the notice of proceedings.